davidpdrsn/sns-push-notifications/README.md

-A small library for sending iOS and Android push notifications with Amazon Simple Notification Servce (SNS).
+A library for sending iOS and Android push notifications with Amazon Simple Notification Servce (SNS).

 ## Example usage